By: Ranilo Abando (Manila, December 3, 2020) ****

 Revelation 6:1-2 “And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.
 And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer.”

 The symbolism of the white horse represents the higher mind of a human being.
 The whiteness is a metaphor for the high percentage of spiritual matter composing the higher mind.
 The crown is also a symbolism that I have mentioned in a previous post about the “woman clothed with the sun”.
-The crown is associated with the eternal spirit, the seat of consciousness.
-So, when it was said that the horse rider had a crown, it means that he has a spirit above him.
-I have discussed in previous posts, that the higher mind has a spirit sitting above it – a person’s main spirit that permanently dwells in the spiritual world.
-A person with an active higher mind is internally powerful, and will conquer ignorance and spiritual stagnation.
-The bow represents the higher spiritual knowledge that the person possesses.
-The bow is sort of a “glorified weapon” because it sends forth a flying arrow.
+The crown represents higher knowledge, including lofty spiritual knowledge.
+The bow of the rider also represents the higher spiritual knowledge that the person possesses.
+The bow is considered as a “glorified weapon” because it sends forth a flying arrow.
+A person with an active or awakened higher mind is a prolific thinker, and he is therefore internally powerful, and will conquer ignorance and spiritual stagnation.

 The Red Horse